 A. Taking in the whole exhibition takes about an hour.
 Please note that the exhibition closes at 8PM.

 A. RISING is a surge of art, music, performance and ceremony in the heart of Melbourne –a new festival in Victoria’s cultural calendar.
 Dates for RISING 2022 will be announced soon.

 A. We’re building RISING’s 2022 program right now.
 Check out our 2021 program here

 Q. I’m not sure if RISING is for me.
 What kind of events will be in the program?

 A. RISING is for everyone.
-From visual art, installations, performance and live music; to unique food events, nude discos and mud wrestling theatre, we’ll have all kinds of experiences for you to enjoy whatever you’re into.
+From visual art, installations, performance and live music to unique food events, we’ll have all kinds of experiences for you to enjoy whatever you’re into.